Rafaele-Andrade/Knurl/TrillCraft/README.md

 In order to use the trill on bela we’ll have to download 2 files inside bela.

-You can follow Jon's tutorial or mine (below):
+You can follow Jon's tutorial or mine (bellow):
 * https://github.com/jreus/Trill_SC

-//1.
-Copy the folder on the github or google drive with the name ‘TrillBela’.
+## 1. Copy the folder on the github or google drive with the name ‘TrillBela’.
 It contains 3 files.
 We will copy these files to the extension folder in SC on bela

-//2.
-Open your terminal and go inside this file (I placed on my desktop) by running : cd   /Users/rafaelemariaandrade/Desktop/TrillBela
+## 2. Open your terminal and go inside this file (I placed on my desktop) by running :
+cd   /Users/rafaelemariaandrade/Desktop/TrillBela

-//3.
-Now we’ll copy and paste to .so files that will enable us to use the trill craft with supercollider language, the template of this code  is: scp   [the file]  [the address]
+## 3. Now we’ll copy and paste to .so files that will enable us to use the trill craft with supercollider language, the template of this code  is:
+scp   [the file]  [the address]

 //so, we’ll run:
 scp TrillRaw.so  root@bela.local:/usr/local/share/SuperCollider/Extensions
 scp TrillCentroids.so  root@bela.local:/usr/local/share/SuperCollider/Extensions

+Allow to proceed pressing 'yes'

-That’s it!
+## That’s it!
 Now you’re able to test the trill’s files.

 ## Troubleshooting